-Complex software projects like Digital Transformation or Modernization carry a lot of risk due to the expansive nature of change they require.
+Complex software projects like technology modernization carry a lot of risk due to the expansive nature of change they require.
 Effective modernization efforts touch all levels of the company, from the top executives, across functional teams, and through to individual employees.
-Project leads and executives take on the hefty task of not just delivering a technical modernization solution, but also nudging an entire company of people to change their daily behaviors.
+Project leads, executives, and consultants take on the hefty task of not just delivering a technical modernization solution, but also nudging an entire company of people to change their daily behaviors.
+This shift is necessary, not just to get the software up to speed but to support your ongoing digital transformation.

 Top-level goal alignment